The Drawings of Younghee Choi Martin

 Martica Sawin

-Sibyl of Cumae (1997, charcoal on paper, 22" x 22")
+Sibyl of Cumae II (1996, pencil on paper, 6" x 6")

 Looking at Younghee Choi Martin’s pencil drawing The Sibyl of Cumae one is at first reminded of the angled lines and shifting tonal areas of a cubist drawing.
 Then figures that might have come from Michelangelo’s Last Judgment become visible, then rocks and a figure half submerged in water.
 Finally there emerges a sense of some powerful emotional force to the shadowed foreground figure.
 These are drawings that release their meanings in sequential stages, drawings that pull the eye back again and again in search of an ultimate resolution that remains elusive.